clarityhub/serverless-dynamodb-migrations/README.md

 The provided migration handlers can be imported with `const { up, down} = require("@clarityhub/serverless-dynamodb-migrations/handlers")`.

-The functions need to have the environment variable `MIGRATION_TABLE` set to a valid DynamoDB table that has already been created.
-You can use [resources](https://serverless-stack.com/chapters/configure-dynamodb-in-serverless.html) to create one.
+The functions need to have the environment variable `MIGRATION_TABLE` set to the DynamoDB table name you want to use.
+If the table doesn't exist, the migrations will create the table for you.
+You can use [resources](https://serverless-stack.com/chapters/configure-dynamodb-in-serverless.html) to create one if you want though.